-Contributions provisions as of December 31, 2019.
+Contributions provisions as of December 31, 2020.
 Eligible employees and Meeker Sanitation District are required to contribute to the LGDTF at a rate set by Colorado statute.
 The contribution requirements are established under C.R.S. § 24-51-401, et seq. § 24-51-413.
-Eligible employees are required to contribute 8 percent of their PERA-includable salary during the period of January 1, 2019 through December 31, 2019.
-The employer contribution requirements during the period of January 1, 2019 through December 31, 2019 are summarized in the table below:
+Employee contribution rates for the period of January 1, 2020 through December 31, 2020 are summarized in the table below: